SGBKJ/Markov-Network-Based-Image-Segmentation/README.md

 The details of the project is described in the paper: https://github.com/jay1204/Markov-Network-Based-Image-Segmentation/blob/master/Markov%20Network%20Based%20Image%20Segmentation.pdf

+## How to run the code
-## The code is implementd in matlab.
-The instructions for running the code is describe in
+The code is implementd in matlab.
+The instructions for running the code is describe in https://github.com/jay1204/Markov-Network-Based-Image-Segmentation/blob/master/read-me.txt

+##